-In public toilets, it is very easy for the germs to congregate transmit from one person to the next after using the toilet.
+In public toilets, it is very easy for germs to congregate and transmit from one person to the next after using the toilet.

 Now, let’s look closely into some common bugs and the symptoms of toilet infections that could occur.

-This is another gut infection that is notorious for causing dysentery (diarrhoea containing mucus and blood).
+This gut infection is notorious for causing dysentery (diarrhoea containing mucus and blood).

 The form of dysentery it causes is known as bacillary dysentery or shigellosis.